 which means "voice".

-by pronouncing two vowels quickly one after the other.
-For example, the
+made by pronouncing two vowels quickly one after the other.
+For

 It comes from the Latin word diphthongus

 that is not a vowel.
 The breath is somehow blocked on its way out of

 the mouth.
 For example, the sound B is made when breath flow is

 stopped with the lips.
 All the English letters which are not

 vowels are called consonants.
 These are: b, c, d, f, g, h, j, k, l,